margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 There's someone, there are people behind the cash register, and they have thoughts and a story, and a culture.
 There's someone, there are people driving the taxis, the Ubers, and the Lyfts, and they have thoughts and a story, and a culture.
 There's someone, there are people sweeping and mopping the floors, and they have thoughts and a story, and a culture.
+There's someone, there are people behind the books in the bookstore.
+There are people behind the word "Queen" on the advertisement.
+All of humanity, 7.2 billion someones, lots of people walking in the shopping mall, lots of people walking on Earth are behind the word "Queen" on the advertisement.

 <br>